Skip to main content

 Before you evaluate any vendor, answer this honestly:

-Do you actually know why you are getting chargebacks?
+Do you actually know why you're getting chargebacks?

 Pull your last 50 disputes.
 Categorize them: